 - Full financial statements are prepared and can be examined by members.

-- Government Guarantee – Individual members’ savings are guaranteed up to €100,000 per member.
+- Deposit Guarantee Scheme – Individual members’ savings are guaranteed up to €100,000 per member.

 - Wexford Credit Union is regulated by the Central Bank of Ireland